port-labs/port-docs/docs/platform-overview/port-components/formula-properties.md

 }
 ```

-Now if we have an entity under a blueprint with the formula property shown above, and it has an `identifier` field with a value of `notification-service`, then its `grafana_url` property value will be: `https://grafana.com/notification-service`
+As you can see, if we have an Entity that originated from a Blueprint with the formula property shown above, and it has an `identifier` field with a value of `notification-service`, then its `grafana_url` property value will be: `https://grafana.com/notification-service`

 ### Using mirror properties in formula properties

-It is possible to use mirror properties as template values for formula properties, the syntax is the same as user-defined properties.
+It is possible to use Mirror Properties as template values for Formula Properties, since the syntax is the same as user-defined properties.

-For example if an entity has a mirror property called `owningSquad`:
+For example, if an Entity has a Mirror Property called `owningSquad`:

 ```json showLineNumbers
 "mirrorProperties": {